-Distance measuring equipment (DME): DME is the ICAO standard system for the determination of the distance between an aircraft and a ground-based DME beacon within radio line of sight.
-There are no recent studies with respect to the sharing of this band with terrestrial mobile systems.
-However studies in Europe with respect compatibility with adjacent band (below 960 MHz) IMT systems, and within ICAO with regard to co-frequency band sharing of the aeronautical mobile (R) service (AM(R)S) within the frequency band 960 - 1 164 MHz, show that any co-frequency band sharing with IMT systems would be difficult.
+Distance measuring equipment (DME): DME is the ICAO standard system for the determination of the position of an aircraft based on the distance between that aircraft and α ground-based DME beacons within radio line of sight.
+Studies in Europe with respect compatibility with adjacent frequency band (below 960 MHz) IMT systems, and within ICAO with regard to co-frequency band sharing of the aeronautical mobile (R) service (AM(R)S) within the frequency band 960 - 1 164 MHz, show that any co-frequency band sharing with IMT systems would be difficult.